haileytapia/portfolio/FreshmenServices.md

 title: Guide to student services
 parent: UCF
 targettitle: Guide to student services
-message: Taking you to the documentation sample!
+message: Taking you to the document!
 ---